mattetti/mattetti.github.io/source/_posts/2013-08-03-what-technology-to-use-for-your-new-startup.markdown

 So maybe instead of asking what technology I should use, we should ask ourselves:

-> Does this technology fits my company's core values?
+> Does this technology fit my company's core values?

-That's a much harder question because you need to actually understand your core values.
+That's a much harder question because you need to actually *understand* your core values.
 That understanding is key to building a successful product.

 You can't blindly copy a tech stack in the same way you can't copy a business plan.
 It's a part of your company's identity.
 Your core values, your objectives, your team and your expectations are different.

 The whole _"it worked for X"_ argument is rarely valid.
-Look, Facebook uses PHP, it "worked for them" does that mean we should all use PHP?
+Look, Facebook uses PHP, it "worked for them".
+Does that mean we should all use PHP?

 Technical decisions have cultural impact.
 Think clearly and carefully about **how your technologies align with your company's core values**.
 Make the right choices and you'll spend less time fighting about technical details and more time building a great business.